+- a) Organisation of management and control of credit risk, established annually by the board of directors.
 The document establishes the overarching principles for lending.
-This includes the structuring of the Bank's management documents, the organisation (distribution of responsibilities and roles) of the credit function and the overarching principles for lending.

-b) The credit strategy, adopted annually by the Board of Directors c) Guidelines for portfolio management
+This includes structuring of the bank's management documents, organisation (distribution of responsibilities and roles) of the credit function and overarching principles for lending. - b) The credit strategy, adopted annually by the board of directors.

-The credit strategy establishes priority areas, credit strategy limits and targets and how credit risk is to be priced at SpareBank 1 SMN
+The credit strategy establishes priority areas, credit strategy limits and targets and how credit risk is to be priced at SpareBank 1 SMN c) Guidelines for portfolio management.